Yu Zhong: Background and early career

 Wuniuyu Qiannian was born from a line of Northern Wei nobles of Xianbei ethnicity.
-His great-grandfather Wuniuyu Lidi (勿忸于栗磾) was one of Northern Wei's most famous generals during the reigns of Emperor Mingyuan and Emperor Taiwu.
+His great-grandfather Wuniuyu Lidi was one of Northern Wei's most famous generals during the reigns of Emperor Mingyuan and Emperor Taiwu.
 His father Wuniuyu Lie (勿忸于烈) served as a general during the reigns of Emperor Xiaowen and Emperor Xuanwu.

-Wuniuyu Qiannian himself became a low level official during the regency of Emperor Xiaowen's stepgrandmother, Grand Empress Dowager Feng.
+Wuniuyu Qiannian himself became a low-level official during the regency of Emperor Xiaowen's stepgrandmother, Grand Empress Dowager Feng.
 Grand Empress Dowager Feng was strict and often punished officials for even minor offenses, but Wuniuyu Zhong was said to be diligent and honest, and was never punished by her.
 Emperor Xiaowen favored him as well, and steadily promoted him.
 Emperor Xiaowen also changed his name to Wuniuyu Deng (勿忸于登).
 In 496, pursuant to Emperor Xiaowen's edict to change Xianbei names to Han names as part of his sinicization campaign, the Wuniuyu clan's name was changed to Yu.
+Yu Zhong's cousin was Empress Yu, Emperor Xuanwu's first empress.